 Platforms like Kickstarter, Indiegogo, and GoFundMe allow entrepreneurs to present their business idea to the public and invite supporters to contribute.
 In return, backers may receive early access to products, rewards, or exclusive perks.

 What makes crowdfunding attractive is that it can serve multiple purposes.
 Not only does it raise capital, but it also helps validate your business idea.
-If people are willing to financially support your concept, that’s a signal that your product or service has real demand.
+If people are willing to support your concept financially, that’s a signal that your product or service has real demand.

 However, successful crowdfunding campaigns require preparation.
 You’ll need a clear message, compelling visuals, and a realistic funding goal.
 Many entrepreneurs also build an audience before launching their campaign to increase the likelihood of reaching their target audience.